rounak-codes/RClone-utility-tools/README.md

 ## Game detection

-Games that trigger rclone to stop when running:
+Games that trigger rclone to stop when running , added by default:

 - ZenlessZoneZero
 - GenshinImpact